langfuse/langfuse/CONTRIBUTING.md

 npm run dev
 ```

+## Commit messages

+On the ﻿main branch, we adhere to the best practices of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+All pull requests and branches are squash-merged  to maintain a clean and readable history.
+This approach ensures the addition of a conventional commit message when merging contributions.

 ## License

 Langfuse is MIT licensed, except for `ee/` folder.
 See [LICENSE](LICENSE) and [docs](https://langfuse.com/docs/open-source) for more details.